FallenHoot/azure-docs/articles/reliability/reliability-cosmos-db-nosql.md

 * Subsequent reads are redirected to the recovered region without requiring any changes to your application code.
 During both failover and rejoining of a previously failed region, Azure Cosmos DB continues to honor read consistency guarantees.

-* Even in a rare and unfortunate event where an Azure write region is permanently irrecoverable, there's no data loss if your multiple-region Azure Cosmos DB account is configured with strong consistency.
+* Even in a rare and unfortunate event where an Azure write region is permanently irrecoverable, there's no data loss if your multiple-region Azure Cosmos DB.
 A multiple-region Azure Cosmos DB account has the durability characteristics specified earlier in the [Durability](#durability) section.

 #### Additional information on write region outages